CMU-313/CMU-313.github.io/docs/syllabus.md

 We anticipate being able to add all students on the waitlist into the course.

 ## Prerequisites
-The prerequisites for this class are 15-122 OR 15121.
-If you think you have the experience necesary to be succesful without these classes, please don't hesitate to reach out to the class instructors.
+This class has a pre-requisite of 15-122 or 15-121.
+If you have not taken those classes, but you think you have similar experiences, please reach out to the instructors.

 ## Communication
 The primary form of communication within this course is through Slack.
 We will make announcements through a dedicated channel in Slack, and also provide channels for homework clarifications and team-based communication.
 As such, we **highly recommend** that students install Slack on their phones / desktop with notifications enabled.